 id-tag is defined as an accessor to

 obtain a tag.
-The tag is the string form of id.
+The tag is the symbol form of id.

 These two functions treat pointer tags as lists of tags.
 As described